jessamynsmith/heartbot/README.md

 Settings are populated from environment variables.
 The authentication variables can be [obtained from your Twitter account](https://dev.twitter.com/oauth/overview/application-owner-access-tokens/).
+You will need to set these locally to run the bot locally, and on heroku if you deploy there.
 - TWITTER_CONSUMER_KEY
 - TWITTER_CONSUMER_SECRET
 - TWITTER_OAUTH_SECRET
 - TWITTER_OAUTH_TOKEN

+You will need to set the following environment variable locally: export MONGOLAB_URI=mongodb://127.0.0.1/heartbot

-This project is set up to be deployed to heroku, using the Heroku Scheduler and RedisToGo addons.
+This project is set up to be deployed to heroku, using the Heroku Scheduler and MongoLab addons.
 There are two scheduled tasks set up:

     ./bin/run_bot.py post_message  # runs daily